ReplayMod/ReplayMod/docs/content.md

 ## Unsupported Launchers [launchers]
 _Future Client_ is not compatible with the Mixin required by ReplayMod.
-_Lunar Client_ does not support ReplayMod
+_Lunar Client_ does not support ReplayMod.
 _Badlion Client_ offers a different ReplayMod that is not the same as this one.

 ## Compatibility with other Mods [compatibility]